Chart Color Schemes

 The educational profile of Peakhurst - Lugarno exceeds national averages, with above-average qualification levels and academic performance metrics

-There are six schools operating within Peakhurst-Lugarno, educating approximately 2,376 students.
-The area has above-average socio-educational conditions (ICSEA: 1054).
-Education provision is balanced with five primary and one secondary school serving distinct age groups.
+Six schools operate within Peakhurst-Lugarno, educating approximately 2,376 students as of the latest count.
+The area's socio-educational conditions are above average, with an ICSEA value of 1054.
+Educational provision is balanced, with five primary and one secondary school serving distinct age groups.

 Frequently Asked Questions - Education